- as it is the only

 Canary Islands (/kəˈnɛəri/, Spanish: Canarias, Spanish: [kaˈnaɾjas]), also

-known informally as the
+known informally as The

-Canaries, are a
+Canaries, are an

 - The